e-c-k-e-r/vall-e/docs/train.md

       * per E2/F5's paper, a size of 1024 dim, 4x FFN, 16 heads, 24 layers might be preferable?
     * it *probably* is necessary to have a larger model to better adhere to the reference clip, but experimentation is not at the point yet to verify this.
 * the audio codec, to an extent
-  * for the old (`base.py`) implementation, EnCodec only seems to work well for it, as DAC might requires some hacks or patience for the higher RVQ levels to train, while `nvidia/audio-codec-44khz` requires an exotic training cirriculum, assumedly.
+  * for the old (`base.py`) implementation, EnCodec only seems to work well for it, as DAC might requires some hacks or patience for the higher codebook levels to train, while `nvidia/audio-codec-44khz` requires an exotic training cirriculum, assumedly.
   * for the new (`base_v2.py`), given how EnCodec and `nvidia/audio-codec-44khz` both seem to behave the same, I assume this implementation is almost agnostic to any codec (as long as RVQ/FSQ-ness is signaled proper).
   * each codec will have different cirriculum requirements and the ease for coherent speech to emerge from each levels will vary